CylinderDepth: Cylindrical Spatial Attention for Multi-View Consistent Self-Supervised Surround Depth Estimation: Introduction

 \section{Introduction}

 Depth estimation is an important step in 3D reconstruction and thus a crucial prerequisite for 3D scene understanding, enabling, for example, localization, obstacle avoidance and motion planning in autonomous driving and robotics.
 Due to the density of observations, the availability of radiometric information, and the comparably low cost, cameras are commonly used for this task.
 Recent learning-based depth estimation methods, often based on fully-supervised training, produce accurate and dense predictions.
 However, this requires ground-truth labels, often obtained by additional sensors such as LiDAR, yet, these labels are usually sparse.
-In contrast, self-supervised approaches enforce photometric consistency between images, training on monocular videos, stereo imagery, or both: The pixels of a source image are projected into the coordinate system of a target image, using the estimated depth and known relative orientation parameters, aiming to minimize the color difference between pixels having the same coordinates after projection.
+In contrast, self-supervised methods enforce photometric consistency between a target image and a rendered target image, generated by sampling pixels from a source image using the estimated depth and known camera parameters.